CrisDeboi/MyWebProject/README.md

 For this update, I also tried to correct my errors from the previous delivery which were: adjust my footer with new content to prove it is responsive, fully translate the image names to english and remove the side menu in big dispositives and add the content from the header into the side menu in small and medium dispositives.

+07/12/2023

+As for this date, I had to update my project with some new features we saw in class.
+First of all I had to complete my CRUD form with the Update button and its respective function.
+Next step was to implement scroll animations like a reveal effect which reveals the content of the page as you scroll down on it.
+I also implemented a function to use the LocalStorage so the data I add in the form stays there while I travel to other pages.

 ## Authors